SergeyStrukov/LightForge/doc/Manual.md

 1. Executable target is built after all library base targets.
 2. Pregen target is built after all library base targets.
 3. Any target is built after all pregen base targets.
+4. Any target is built after all make base targets.
+5. Make target is built after all base targets.

 ## LightForge side